thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 ### Dual Fan BT Touch Probe offsets

-If you happen to use [this dual fan printhead](https://www.thingiverse.com/thing:4949488), the X offset is 47.5 and the Y offest is 0 you can set this at
+If you happen to use [this dual fan printhead](https://www.thingiverse.com/thing:4949488), the X offset is 47.5, and the Y offest is 0
+You can set this at: *settings icon -> Tune -> NEXT ARROW (>) -> HERE*

 ## Donation Request